 Demonstrate the INVEST principle via a user story

 As the modern product manager Dean P., I desire a user story built on the INVEST principle so I can empower my teams with owning how to build value for our customers.

-In short, this means that the deliverable is a user story that itself is Independent, Negotiable, Valuable, Estimatable, Small, and Testable; and whose format can be nudged to perfection on a product owner by product owner basis.
+In short, this means that the deliverable is a user story that itself adheres to the INVEST pattern and whose format can be nudged to perfection on a product owner by product owner basis where it is:

 These are team negotiated bullet points based on the Agile principle ‘Simplicity is the art of maximizing the work not done.‘ Optionally are follow-up activities, and perhaps even some specific implementation items to ensure the story remains small and estimable.
 Regardless, this item mostly serves the engineering team!